There are so many wonderful things to enjoy about summer. We think garden vegetables are one the greatest.

 When to Serve the Tart

-As mentioned, this tart is wonderful when served warm, but it is also really spectacular served room temperature.
+As mentioned, this tart is wonderful when served warm, but it is also really spectacular served at room temperature.

 Besides being absolutely loaded with flavor, this tomato tart with corn and herbs is beautiful in presentation, too.